ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 ```

-The resulting *adjusted* r-squared score from this is **0.754** which as expected, is slightly lower than the score we got for r-squared on its own.
+The resulting *adjusted* R-squared score from this is **0.754**, which, as expected, is slightly lower than the score we got for R-squared on its own.

 <br>
 ### Model Summary Statistics <a name="linreg-model-summary"></a>